azarat/dipSawos/README.md

 ― Richard Feynman

-ATTENTION: this is draft code, complete program program will be later.
+CAUTION: here is draft code, complete program will be later.